microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/cli.md

 The image format of the output customized image file.

-Options: vhd, vhdx, qcow2, and raw.

 ## --output-image-format=FORMAT

 Required.

-he image format of the output customized image file.
+The image format of the output customized image file.

 Options: vhd, vhdx, qcow2, and raw.